Ingredients

 regulates the pH value

-Tolerability: very good
+Compatibility: very good

-What is Lactic Acid?
+What is lactic acid?

-lactic acid effect
+Lactic acid effect

 - Moisturizing: Lactic acid binds moisture in the skin.

-- pH-regulating: Lactic acid is acidic and is therefore suitable for adjusting cosmetic products to a (slightly) acidic pH value.
+- pH-regulating: Lactic acid is acidic and therefore suitable for adjusting cosmetic products to a (slightly) acidic pH value.

-tolerance of lactic acid
+Tolerance of lactic acid

-Tolerability of lactic acid as a pH regulator
+Compatibility of lactic acid as a pH regulator

-lactic acid application
+Lactic acid application

-lactic acid origin
+Lactic acid origin

-Products with Lactic Acid
+Products containing Lactic Acid

 These products use vegan lactic acid to regulate the pH value.